ADOPTING

 If your dog has or develops a problem, are you happy to work with your dog to resolve it?
 Rescue dogs have often have had unsettled lives and need stability and consistency, including when they need additional support to overcome their trauma.
 Whilst we will always take a dog back if the adoption doesn’t work out, we do expect adopters to work through challenges and give the dog a chance – dogs are not an overnight fix!

-If the answer to all these questions is a resounding Yes then the next stage is to identify a potential match on our ‘dogs available for adoption’ page and complete an online Adoption Enquiry Form.
+If the answer to all these questions is a resounding Yes then the next stage is to identify a potential match on our Dogs for Adoption page and complete an online Adoption Application Form.

-A non-refundable adoption donation is requested as contribution to costs incurred by us in carrying out our rescue work and there is also a guardianship agreement and adoption pack to be issued.
-During this process our volunteers are on hand to help you prepare for adoption and support you through welcoming your new family member.
+A non-refundable adoption donation is requested as a contribution to costs incurred by us in carrying out our rescue work.
+A guardianship agreement and adoption pack will also be issued to you.
+During this process, our volunteers are on hand to help you prepare for adoption and support you through welcoming your new family member.

-We try not to have a long list of ‘hard and fast’ rules and instead each application is considered on an individual basis.
-We are welcoming of applications from a diverse types of homes and are flexible on rehoming with children, other animals, older families and a variety of living situations (including those living in flats).
+We try not to have a long list of ‘hard and fast’ rules and instead, each application is considered on an individual basis.
+We are welcoming of applications from diverse types of homes and are flexible on rehoming with children, other animals, older families, and a variety of living situations (including those living in flats).

 Timescales